Gloriosa (plant)

 They are tender, tuberous rooted deciduous perennials, adapted to monsoon rainfall with a dormant dry season.
 All parts of the plant contain colchicine and related alkaloids and are therefore dangerously toxic if ingested, and contact with the stems and leaves can cause skin irritation.
-Various preparations of the plant are used in traditional medicines for a variety of complaints in both Africa and India.
+Various preparations of the plant are used in traditional medicines for a variety of complaints in both Africa and Asia.
 Plants have leaf tip tendrils.

 Description

 Gloriosa are herbaceous perennials that climb or scramble over other plants with the aid of tendrils at the ends of their leaves and can reach 3 meters in height.
 They have showy flowers, many with distinctive and pronouncedly reflexed petals, like a Turk's cap lily, ranging in colour from a greenish-yellow through yellow, orange, red and sometimes even a deep pinkish-red.